rosh-penin/spa-js-table/README.md

 http://{your_server_ip_or_localhost}:8000/
 ```
 ### Author: Rosh_penin
 ### About: Pet project.
-Just a table with some simple JS sorting-filtering.
+Just a html table with some simple JS sorting-filtering.